top of page

 Dining Room | Marble House

 William Vanderbilt was the younger brother of Cornelius Vanderbilt II (who built the Breakers).
 William’s wife, Alva, was the “queen bee” of Newport society.
 It is reported that William gifted Alva with the deed to Marble House on her 39th birthday.
-She visualized the gift as her “temple to the arts.”
+She referred to Marble House as her “temple to the arts.”

 Library | Marble House